Joseph Trumbull (governor): Career

 In addition to a successful law practice, Trumbull was active in several businesses.
 From 1828 to 1839 he was president of the Hartford Bank, and he served as president of the Providence, Hartford & Fishkill Railroad.

-Originally a national Republican, and later a Whig, Trumbull began his political career with election to the Connecticut House of Representatives in 1832.
+Originally a National Republican, and later a Whig, Trumbull began his political career with election to the Connecticut House of Representatives in 1832.

 He was sent to the U.S. Congress in December 1834 to complete the term of William W. Ellsworth who had resigned, and was elected as a Whig to the Twenty-sixth and Twenty-seventh Congresses (March 4, 1839 – March 3, 1843).

 Trumbull served as Governor of Connecticut in 1849 and 1850.

 In 1849 he received the honorary degree of LL.D. from Yale.
 In 1851 he served again in the Connecticut House of Representatives.

 Death and burial

-He died Hartford on August 4, 1861, as the result of typhoid fever.
+He died in Hartford on August 4, 1861, as a result of typhoid fever.
 He was buried at Old North Cemetery in Hartford.
 Two days later, his second wife Eliza also died.

 Within a year of his death ten of his close relatives died, including his sister Abigail, his wife Eliza, his brother-in-law William L. Storrs, Joseph and Eliza's daughter Eliza, their son-in-law Lucius Robinson and Lucius' father David Robinson.